 You glaze the entire top with a simple egg yolk-water mixture.
 A little goes around the border next to the almond filling, to help seal up the two layers of buttery, flaky, handsome and delicious pastry.
 My glaze was splotchy, not as even as it should have been.

-If you’d like to check out this recipe on the King Arthur Flour website, click HERE!
+If you’d like to check out the Almond Galette on the King Arthur Baking Company website, click HERE!

 - 16 tablespoons (1 cup) cold butter